 Step-By-Step Guide to Design a Functional Training Program

-1. Start With an Assessment
+1. Start With The Functional Fitness Assessment

 Begin developing your functional training plan by assessing your current fitness level and noting any specific limitations or weaknesses.
 This can be done by measuring your strength, flexibility, and body composition, as well as performing functional movement analysis.
 This will give you a baseline to work from and help you identify areas in need of development.